canalplus/rx-player/doc/api/Loading_a_Content.md

 [textTrackMode](#texttrackmode).

 This property will be the element on which text tracks will be set, as child elements, at the right time.
-We expect that this element is the exact same size than the media element it applies to (this allows us to properly place the subtitles position without polling where the video is in your UI).
+We expect that this element is the exact same size as the media element it applies to (this allows us to properly place the subtitles position without polling where the video is in your UI).
 You can however re-size or update the style of it as you wish, to better suit your UI needs.

 ### minimumManifestUpdateInterval